 The iPhone 6S is almost identical to 2014's iPhone 6, to the point that we could barely tell the difference between the two in the hand, with a little extra thickness and weight to give you the clue that you're holding a next-gem phone in your hand.
 But while the outside is identical, the stuff that Cook's Crew crammed inside is a change - hence Apple's decision to give this phone the tagline: 'The Only Thing That's Changed Is Everything'.

 With Force Touch there was a new way of touching the phone, plus an improved chassis and a pseudo-magical way at viewing your photos (Live Photos),

 This one was a bit of a surprise.
 We'd expected a smaller iPhone with a lower price tag, but we didn't expect it to look like the iPhone 5 but with completely whizz-bang up-to-date innards.
 In our iPhone SE review we said "you won't buy this phone - but you will tell someone else to".
 Compared with its bigger screened bretheren it represented genuine value for money - although not compared to the huge number of Android alternatives of course.

 iPhone 7 (2016)

-Yes. it's coming.
+It's here.
 It seems nailed on we'll get a new iPhone 7 and iPhone 7 Plus tonight - check out all we've got to tell you about the iPhone 7